exoplatform/exo-documentation/docs/GettingStarted.rst

 |image172|

-Unpinning a News in the home page
+Unpinning a News from the home page
 ----------------------------------

 As a platform-wide publisher (publisher:/platform/users role required), you are allowed to unpin any pinned article from the home page.